 Beau Renfro: Home

 Beau Renfro is a Entertainer, Song Writer, Singer, Music man or just an all around good ole' boy ,who had just as soon be fishing or hunting as anything else.
 Beau's music career started like a lot of Country Singers, in a church in Northeast Arkansas.
 That is where he learned how to sing by listening to his Mother and Sisters sing those good old Gospel songs.
-All of his eleven Sisters had a big part in the way Beau entertains today.
-His Sister Jean paid for his first guitar and sisters Lou, Joyce, Naomi and Helen made sure he paid attention as they worked out the songs for Sunday service.
+All of his nine Sisters had a big part in the way Beau's music is today.
+His Sister Jean paid for his first guitar and sisters Lou, Joyce, Naomi and Helen made sure he paid attention as they worked out the songs for Sunday service and his little sister Martha looked on.
 Beau was always around the radio when the music was on and listening to the great sounds out of Nashville.
 From Little Jimmy Dickens to Ernest Tubb and later hearing Faron Young and Marty Robbins.

 After moving to East Texas at a early age, Beau formed a Country Band called Beau & the Bandits.
 While working at a Radio Station (Kroz) as the morning DJ, he played his music at night in some of Texas' most famous night clubs.
 From the Sawmill Club to the Oil Palace and from The Rio to The Tropicana.
 Working each night with his five piece band.
 Hired also to back many of the Country Stars out of Nashville, T.G.
 Shepard, Moe Bandy, Jerry Reed, Charlie Rich, Faron Young and Joe Stampley.
 On one of those nights he had a chance meeting with David Houston when David and his manager Tillman Franks ask Beau to join David's Band and work the road.
 This gave way to Beau opening all the shows for Houston and playing the Famed Grand Ole' Opry.
 David gave Beau a slot in the show to sing one of his songs.
 After the show Tillman took him to meet Billy Deaton and upon word from Tillman, Billy signed Beau to a contract and in 1976 his first album produced by Billy Deaton hit the radio stations worldwide.
 There's No More Gold, Beau's first release was the pic-hit-of the week for Billboard Magazine, and went to #85 on the Country Charts.

 Beau and his Family moved to Tucson Arizona in favor of hanging up his Cowboy Hat and getting a real job.
 After a few years of working in the car business Beau meet Jerry McCreary who loved his music and began pushing Beau to write more songs and play music again in the Clubs and Casino's.
-Beau Renfro and his Clear Country Band was formed in Tucson with Rick Skinner, Harry Bolin and newest member Mickey Gee .
-The band has been together for a long time now and thy are one of the hottest bands that entertain at Clubs, Casino's, R.V.
-Parks and running the road again from Tucson to Texas and all points in between.
-Beau is proud of the band he works with now, and it shows in the music they play.
+Beau Renfro and his Clear Country Band was formed in Tucson with Rick Skinner, Harry Bolin and Mickey Gee .